Mikko-Huuskonen-Pro/Zinux/README.md

 version 3 or later (GPL-3.0-or-later).
  [LICENSE](LICENSE).

-This program comes with ABSOLUTELY NO WARRANTY; for details type `show w'.
+This program comes with ABSOLUTELY NO WARRANTY; for details see the license.
-This is free software, and you are welcome to redistribute it under certain conditions; type `show c' for details.
+This is free software, and you are welcome to redistribute it This is free software, and you are welcome to redistribute it under the terms of the GNU General Public License version 3 or later.